nestorgt/xpense/README.md

 ## Improvements

-- Add database error propagation to show error feedback
+* Add database error propagation to show error feedback
+* Would favor the usage of a more FPR aproach, however without Combine it would require adding a 3rd party library (RxSwift or ReactiveSwift)
+* Fetching transactions could be done per page (or per dar/month) if the number of transactions is too big